ZachIsAGardner/Zeef/StyleGuide.md

 }
 ```

-* Public fields and properties are capitalized, private and protected are lowercase

 * This is how you deal with fields that are to be set in the inspector that also need to get referenced by other objects.
 ```
 [SerializeField] private GameObject player;
 public GameObject Player { get { return player; }}
 ```

+## Naming Conventions ##

+* Public fields and properties are capitalized, private and protected are lowercase

 * All enums end with Enum
 * Fight me